 The bill prohibits any person regulated by chs.
-395, 400, or 429, F.S., relating to hospitals, nursing homes, related health care facilities (including hospices), and assisted care communities, from owning, managing, or operating any business entity whose service or activity is licensed under ch.
-497, F.S., related to funerals and cemeteries.
+395, 400, or 429, F.S., relating to hospitals relating to nursing homes, related health care facilities including hospices, and assisted care communities, from owning, managing, or operating any business entity whose service or activity is licensed under ch.
+497, F.S.
 It applies this prohibition to any officer, administrator, or board member of an entity if the entity is a firm, corporation, partnership, or any person who owns more than five percent or more of such a business entity.
 It provides exemptions from the prohibition.

-The bill provides that limited licenses may be issued to retired professionals when there is a critical need, and defines critical need.
+The bill provides that limited licenses can be issued to retired professionals when there is a critical need, and defines critical need.
 It requires that all limited licensees must be employed by an entity licensed under ch.
 497, F.S.
-In addition, the bill: